tlawrence3/Tasmanian-Devil/README.md

 # INSTALLATION

-We use Gurobi as our mathematical programming solver because of this TASMANIAN DEVIL requires Python 2.7 or Python 3.6.
-Currently, we only support and strongly recommend installation of TASMANIAN DEVIL using Anaconda.
+We use Gurobi as our mathematical programming solver.
+Because of this, TASMANIAN DEVIL requires Python 2.7 or Python 3.6.
+Currently, we only support and strongly recommend installing TASMANIAN DEVIL using Anaconda.

 * Install the current version of Gurobi
 	* http://www.gurobi.com/downloads/gurobi-optimizer